 - Durability: The strength of the coating that allows it to withstand the duration of procedure without degradation

 - Particulates: The measure of the amount of foreign materials that are left in the body after the device is used in the procedure

-Figure 2 demonstrates the lubricity and durability of our HYDAK® technology.
-The Biocoat R&D team purchased six different commercially available angioplasty catheters, one of which was coated with Biocoat’s Thermal Cure technology.
-We measured both the lubricity and durability of each of the microcatheters in an effort to determine where HYDAK® performances compares in relation to industry competitors.
-Our testing proves that HYDAK® exhibits “best-in-class” lubricity and durability results.
-The pinch test method used was silicone-pads and 470 g load with PBS at 37C.
+In this chart, the Biocoat R&D team purchased six (6) different commercially available angioplasty catheters, one (1) coated with Biocoat’s Hydak® Thermal technology.
+The chart also shows Biocoat’s HYDAK® UV coating performance compared to the six (6) commercially available microcatheters.
+The Biocoat team measured both the lubricity and durability of each catheter to determine where Hydak® stands in relation to industry competitors.
+Our testing proves Hydak® exhibits best-in-class lubricity and durability results.

 Choosing Between Ultraviolet (UV) Light and Thermal Heat Cure Coatings